The Definitive Guide to Video Streaming Technology in 2025

 Broadcasters can choose from hardware and software encoders.
 In general, hardware encoders are much more expensive, but they are dedicated devices, which makes them a bit more powerful.
 Software encoders are much more affordable, and some are even free.
 Encoding software is almost as powerful as hardware encoders, and they can be updated like any other software.

-Emerging Video Streaming Technology for 2022
+Emerging Video Streaming Technology for 2025

 Video streaming technology is still evolving at a rapid rate.
 New developments continue to push the boundaries of what is possible and improve different aspects of online streaming.
-For example, some emerging technology is simply improving quality and experience while another new technology is exploring uncharted territories.
+For example, some emerging technologies is simply improving quality and experience while another new technology is exploring uncharted territories.

 Here are a few examples of innovative streaming technology that you should keep an eye out for as they continue to develop and grow in popularity.

-WebRTC
+1. WebRTC

 WebRTC is an emerging streaming project that was founded by Google to support real-time latency and peer-to-peer streaming.

 WebRTC is currently used in a number of video conferencing apps, but online video platforms are slowly adapting to support this protocol to tap into its ultra-low latency capabilities.
-Although WebRTC is still a work in progress the future of the project will depend on how related live streaming tools adapt to support it.
+Although WebRTC is still a work in progress the future of the project will depend on how related live-streaming tools adapt to support it.

-SRT
+2. SRT

 SRT is a developing streaming protocol that is known for low latency and reliable security.
 With those two characteristics and others, SRT is capable of streaming at a level that matches the combined forces of RTMP and HLS.